rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata Module 3.md

 Task 2 - Create a Windows Virtual Machine<br>
 Step 2: Type Windows 11 - Press Enter > Select the Window 11 Box > choose Windows 11 Enterprise, version 22H2 from the menu that opens <br>
 Step 3: Use the following setting on the Basic tab<br>
-You may have to select all sizes first to pick the D2s-s_v3<br>
+Step 3: You may have to select all sizes first to pick the D2s-s_v3<br>
-Confirm you have a license <br>
+Step 3: Confirm you have a license <br>

 Task 5 - Access data with Key Vault secret with PowerShell<br>
 Step 1:  Ensure you have connected via RDP to adminKeyVault <br>